+I discovered turmeric's seemingly miraculous results when my 16 yrs. old American Saddlebred mare developed a nodule, the size of the end of a pencil eraser with a similar smooth, rubbery appearance and consistency, on the bridge of her nose close to her eye.
+I watched it for a while and noticed it was getting bigger and the veterinarian suggested it might be verrucous sarcoid caused by the bovine papilloma virus.
+As a remedy, I mixed a healing paste from a traditional recipe based on turmeric, which I applied once daily, for a month.
 Turmeric is a powerful antioxidant, pain reliever, anti-viral and anti-bacterial spice.
-Its anti-cancer, antiseptic and anti-inflammatory properties make it a perfect remedy for treating many conditions and enhancing the body’s resistance to free radicals.
-I know a race horse trainer who has included turmeric in his horse’s feed for a long time.
-I have personally treated different conditions, from small cuts (on my horse and myself), sweet itch, welts from tick bites, wheals from biting midges, even removed a sarcoid on the bridge of my horse’s nose.
+Its anti-cancer, antiseptic and anti-inflammatory properties make it a perfect remedy for treating many conditions and enhancing the body's resistance to free radicals.
+I know a race horse trainer who has included turmeric in his horse's feed for a while.
+I have personally treated different conditions, from small cuts (on my horse and myself), sweet itch, welts from tick bites, wheals from biting midges, even removed a small sarcoid growth, perhaps, on the bridge of my horse's nose.

 - Supports a healthy immune system